Furniture giants Ashley Furniture Industries has been at the helm of machine safety conversations since OSHA fined the

 The case will now go to an independent review board, which could take up to a year to resolve, said Scott Allen, U.S. Department of Labor regional director for public affairs and media relations.

 While the Ashley scandal made headlines, the citations only skim the surface of broader issues.
-LO/TO was the sixth most violated standard of 2014, resulting in 3,117 OSHA violations.
+LO/TO was the sixth most violated standard, resulting in 3,117 OSHA violations in 2014.
 Although OSHA hasn’t recorded any deaths at Ashley facilities, these minor injuries – the pinches, cuts, and lacerations – could just have easily lead to major amputations and even fatalities.

 A total of 717 fatal work injuries occurred as a result of contact with objects and equipment in 2013, according to the most recent Bureau of Labor Statistics fatalities report.
 Another 105 workers were fatally injured after being caught in running equipment or machinery.